661 Food and Beverages

 The University will deny reimbursement for meal expenses that lack documentation or a clear business purpose.
 Gatherings that are primarily social in nature, such as holiday events, do not qualify for payment or reimbursement as business meals.

-E. Food and beverage expenditures associated with banquets, receptions, and ceremonies may be reimbursed only within the following guidelines:
+D. Food and beverage expenditures associated with banquets, receptions, and ceremonies may be paid or reimbursed only within the following guidelines:

 1. Food and beverage consumed by a visiting lecturer, entertainer, or guest of the University.

 2. Food and beverage which may be an essential part of a program, such as, but not limited to, that needed for day care locations, science laboratories, and those events that promote or provide cultural awareness.

 3. Food and beverage costs associated with meal, breaks, or receptions for MTSU sponsored/hosted conference-type events such as, but not limited to, approved conferences, extended training sessions, seminars, and outreach efforts between the University and other outside groups, communities, organizations, or associations.

 4. University funds may be used to purchase food and non-alcoholic beverages for recognition, appreciation, and/or retirement events.
 Events should be reasonable in their number and occurrence per fiscal year, as well as the amount spent.
 Events must be institutional rather than departmental, with attendance open to all University employees.
 Payment for departmental recognition, appreciation, and/or retirement events are not allowed from University funds.